 997. Independent Study Report.
 2 credits.
-Independent study and preparation of a written report for students taking the non-thesis option in the Master's program.
+Independent study and preparation of a written report and a poster presentation for students taking the non-thesis option in the Master's program.
 Consent of instructor required.

 998. Thesis.
 1-6 credits.
 An original research project approved by and completed under the supervision of a thesis committee.
 Repeatable to 6 credits.
-Prerequisites: Graduate standing in Space Studies and completion and approval of a thesis proposal (see Department for approval).
+Prerequisites: Graduate standing in Space Studies and completion and approval of a thesis proposal and, consent of advisor.

-In addition, the following 400 level courses can be taken for graduate credit.
+In addition, the following 400-level courses can be taken for graduate credit.
 Please note: courses with SPST 200 as a pre-requisite will require a permission number to override this requirement.